National Intelligence Law of the People's Republic of China: Provisions

-Reaction
+Reaction and analysis

 Experts argue that the law forces Chinese telecommunications companies with operations overseas such as Huawei to hand over data to Chinese government regardless of which country that data came from.
-An article published by the Australian Strategic Policy Institute states that numerous laws in China, including the National Intelligence Law, outline that for "Chinese citizens and companies alike, participation in "intelligence work" is a legal responsibility and obligation, regardless of geographic boundaries".
 To counteract perceived concerns, Huawei, in May 2018, submitted legal opinion by Chinese law firm Zhong Lun, which among other things stated that "Huawei’s subsidiaries and employees outside of China are not subject to the territorial jurisdiction of the National Intelligence Law".
-A report by Mannheimer Swartling, a Sweden-based law firm, concluded that "NIL applies to all Chinese citizens" and that "NIL applies globally to Chinese Groups [...] all subsidiaries, even those outside China [...]".